 I’ve spent HEAPS of time down under, and my travel blog is filled with articles and travel guides just like this.
 Check out a couple of them below, and feel free to reach out to me if you ever have any questions!

-- Top 17 Tips For Traveling the East Coast of Australia
+- Top 17 Travel Tips For Backpacking The East Coast Of Australia

 - The Ultimate Guide For Moving To Sydney on a Working Holiday Visa

-- The 20 Best Rooftop Bars in Melbourne
+- The 20 Best Rooftop Bars in Melbourne, Australia

-- The 15 Best Day Trips from Melbourne
+- The 15 Best Day Trips from Melbourne, Australia